newdigate/teensy-variable-playback/EventResponder-TVP.md

 All the methods described below *must only* be called from normal foreground code, i.e. `setup()` or `loop()`. **DO NOT** call them from interrupt, it will almost certainly result in a crash or other misbehaviour.
 Eventually, if not sooner.
 Trust me on this.

 ### EventResponder masking
 This technique temporarily masks execution of *all* EventResponder responses from within the `yield()` function, not just those relevant to the Teensy Variable Playback and/or filesystem access.
 Hence you should try to minimise the time spent with responses masked.
+See the `FileAccess` example sketch for an example of how this can be used.
 #### `AudioEventResponder::disableResponse()`
 Call this function before your code accesses the filesystem: this includes `open()`, `write()`, `read()`, `mkdir()` etc.  **EVERYTHING**
 #### `AudioEventResponder::enableResponse()`